Loulé Adapta

 adaptation options

-The Local Council for Monitoring (CLA) Climate Action in the Municipality of Loulé has as its main mission to promote and monitor climate action at a local level.
-Established in 2017, the CLA should also contribute to the promotion and design of policies and actions with an impact on the adaptation and mitigation to climate change, as well as on the sustainable development of the municipality, in the sense of efficient, participatory and lasting climate governance.
+The main mission of the Loulé Local Climate Action Council (CLA) is to accompany, promote and monitor climate action at local level.
+Set up in 2017, the CLA must also contribute to stimulating and outlining policies and actions with an impact on adapting to and mitigating climate change, as well as on the sustainable development of the municipality, towards efficient, participatory and lasting climate governance.

-Led by the municipality of Loulé and involving, to date, around 70 entities, the CLA is a flexible and inclusive structure, of a consultative nature and on a voluntary basis, which brings together a set of key actors and institutions representing civil society, committed to the implementation of climate action at the local level.
-The CLA thus constitutes a comprehensive monitoring and decision support structure throughout the implementation of the Loulé's Municipal Climate Action Plan, enhancing the mobilization of the local community through the commitment of the key actors that comprise it.
+Led by the municipality of Loulé, and involving around 85 organisations to date, the CLA is a flexible and inclusive structure, of a consultative nature and on a voluntary basis, which brings together a group of key players and institutions representing civil society, committed to the process of implementing climate action at local level.
+The CLA is therefore a comprehensive structure for monitoring and supporting decision-making throughout the implementation of the Loulé Climate Action Plan, which will mobilise the local community through the commitment of its key players.

 Consult the Composition and Operating Rules of the CLA Climate Action in the Municipality of Loulé (PT) here.